strager/b-cc/PATTERNS.md

 deallocation of the replicated value must not affect the semantics of the original value.

-Examples implementations of replication and deallocation:
+Example implementations of replication and deallocation:

-* Copying, where replication allocates a new value and copies owned objects and deallocation frees owned objects and frees the value.
+* Copying, where replication allocates a new value and copies owned objects, and deallocation frees owned objects and frees the value.

-* Reference counting, where the value is immutable, and replication increments the reference counter and dealloation decrements it.
+* Reference counting, where the value is immutable, replication increments the reference counter, and dealloation decrements it.

 * No-op.
 There are many possible reasons to have no-op replication and/or deallocation:

-  * The value is stored for the livetime of the application, is immutable, and has a no-op deallocator.
+  * The value is stored for the lifetime of the application, is immutable, and has a no-op deallocator.
 For example, a constant, static C string.